FIFA Men's World Ranking: Leaders

 In April 2010, Brazil returned to the top of the table.
 After winning the 2010 World Cup, Spain regained the top position and held it until August 2011, when the Netherlands reached the top spot for the first time, only to relinquish it the following month.

 In July 2014, Germany took over the lead once again, having won the 2014 FIFA World Cup.
-In July 2015, Argentina reached the top spot for the first time since 2008, after reaching both the 2014 FIFA World Cup Final, as well as the 2015 Copa America Final.
+In July 2015, Argentina reached the top spot for the first time since 2008, after reaching the final of both the 2014 FIFA World Cup and the 2015 Copa America.
 In November 2015, Belgium became the leader in the FIFA rankings for the first time, after topping their Euro 2016 qualifying group.
 Belgium led the rankings until April 2016, when Argentina returned to the top.
-On 6 April 2017, Brazil returned to the No. 1 spot for the first time since just before the 2010 World Cup, but Germany regained the top spot in July after winning the Confederations Cup.
+In April 2017, Brazil returned to the No. 1 spot for the first time since 2010, with Germany regaining the top spot in July after winning the Confederations Cup.

-In the summer of 2018, FIFA updated their rating system by adopting the Elo rating system.
-The first ranking list with this system, in August 2018, saw France retake the top spot for the first time after nearly 16 years, having won the 2018 FIFA World Cup.
+In August 2018, FIFA updated their rating system by adopting the Elo rating system, with 2018 FIFA World Cup winners France regaining the top spot for the first time after nearly 16 years.
 One month later, for the first time, two teams were joint leaders as Belgium reached the same ranking as France.
-This lasted only one month as Belgium regained sole possession of the top spot in September 2018 and kept it for nearly four years until the end of March 2022, with only Brazil and Spain ever holding it longer uninterrupted.
-On 31 March 2022, Brazil returned to the top of the list.
+This lasted only one month, as Belgium regained sole possession of the top spot in October 2018 and kept it for nearly four years (only Brazil and Spain have had longer continuous streaks).

+Since winning the 2022 FIFA World Cup, Argentina held the top spot from April 2023 until September 2025.
+Following their triumph at UEFA Euro 2024, finishing as runners-up in the 2024–25 UEFA Nations League, and beginning the 2026 FIFA World Cup qualification – UEFA Group E with victories, Spain rose to first place in the rankings.